libigl/libigl.github.io/docs/tutorial.md

 things and ensures monotonicity (right)](images/heat-geodesic-peaks.png)

 ### Fast Winding Number For Soups And Clouds

-!!! info
-    The content of this tutorial is currently available in **dev** branch of the repository.
-It will be available in the **master** branch in the next version of libigl.

 In 2018, Barill et al. [^barill_2018] demonstrated how to significantly expediate the computation of the [generalized winding